 So let’s get started.
 Your very first step to take is do your market research.

 Many businesses often jump straight into forming their international SEO strategy without first analysing the data they have.
 It is very likely that even if you haven’t previously put any time or effort into developing your website to target more than one country, your website is still visible (albeit in a very limited capacity) in other countries.

 Therefore, you may already be getting a small amount of traffic from other countries.
 To assess this, use Google Analytics to check your current traffic from other countries and languages.

 On the “Audience” navigation on the left of your Analytics account select the Geo > Location tab to assess your current international visibility.

 In the example above, the website in question is getting traffic from multiple regions, despite not being explicitly set up to target those countries, which is encouraging.

-However, as I will discuss later, the volume of traffic a website is able to capture in each country can be significantly increased by developing well structured, localised content for each of the regions you serve.
+Your goal, of course, is to drive up the volume of traffic your website is able to capture in each country.
+This can be significantly increased by developing well structured, localised content for each of the regions you serve.

 Something key to remember: Google is not necessarily the main search engine in every country (although it is in a lot of them):

 Above is the data for the Search Engine Market Share Worldwide.
 However, if we break down this data we see a different picture to the Google domination seen above.
 For instance, Baidu dominates the search market in China and Yandex is used in Russia and much of Eastern Europe.
 Knowing this will help you to know what signals you need to be sending and to which search engines, in order to get local traffic.
 If you’re interested in doing your own research you can see a full breakdown of each countries’ search engine market share here.